madhanmallow/appsteroid-sdk-ios-documents/en/Specs/Spec-Notification.md

 ## Introduction

 Specification for function related to PushNotification and Notification Event.
 Functions such as, API to set device token on AppSteroid server or to observe a specific push notification to receive information are provided.
-Also, in [FASCustomMessage](#FASCustomMessage), you can corroborate with [FASStorage](StorageSpec.md#FASStorage) and send push message to a specific user.
-Check [PushNotificationGetStarted](../GetStarted/GetStarted-PushNotification.md) for more information.

 ---